stockc/mnug/public/speakers.md

     than 15 years experience in developing web- and mobile-applications and portals.
 Since 2011 he specialized in Node.js.
 He is the author of the German book [Node.js: Professionell hochperformante Software entwickeln](http://www.amazon.de/dp/3446437223)

+*   <a name="romualdb"></a>
+    **Romuald Brillout**
+    Romuald is a Software Engineer that enjoys designing and developing Software and Products.
+Romuald has worked for several startups in their early days such as Thermondo, CrossEngenge, and e-bot7.
+In his free time he tinkers on open source projects.

 *   <a name="simonj"></a>
     **Simon Jost**